dynatrace-oss-contrib/rfcs/text/0000-reserved-attributes.md

 ### The fine line between fields and attribute conventions

-Currently, a Span encapsulates nine different things, that fall into three categories:
+Currently, a Span encapsulates nine different things, that fall into these categories:

 * Data that identifies the Span ("primary key"): The SpanContext.
 * Data that defines the relationship of the Span with other Spans ("foreign keys"): parent Span or SpanContext, Links.
 * Data about the Span: operation name, status, start timestamp, end timestamp, Events, (other) attributes.

-Note that a seventh element in the last category is currently ready-to-merge in the OTEP-less [specification PR #226 "Add spankind as an option during span creation"][KindPR].
+Note that another element in the last category is currently ready-to-merge in the OTEP-less [specification PR #226 "Add spankind as an option during span creation"][KindPR], growing it to seven items.

 This OTEP will only consider the last category.